Three Proven Methods Of Building Carbon

 Meanwhile, increasingly higher levels of atmospheric carbon or CO2 are being produced by the burning of fossil fuels and land desertification.
-Carbon sequestration; the term has been thrown around like a rubber ball.
-What does it really mean for agriculture?
-How can carbon be stabilized in soils most effectively?
+What do today’s negative climate activities mean for agriculture and how can agriculture stabilize, or capture, carbon in soils most effectively?

-There are three primary carbon imports.
-Humates or leonardite, and their derivatives such as fulvic and humic acids.
-The humic substances present in these materials generally provide very good nutrient exchange.
-Biochar is also a stable carbon import but not as active as leonardite seems to be.
+There are three primary carbon imports: humates, biochar and compost.
+Humates, and their derivatives such as fulvic and humic acids generally provide very good nutrient exchange.
+Biochar is also a stable carbon import but not as active as humates seem to be.
 Compost can also be a viable carbon import with the added benefit of a strong biological component.
-Compost, however tends to have a lower level of stable humic substances when compared with other materials.
+Compost, however, tends to have a lower level of stable humic substances when compared with other materials.
 A fair proportion of compost can degrade over a period of a few years.

 Induction seems to best describe the possibility of generating higher levels of soil carbon by optimizing the carbon cycle and plant performance.
 Carbon induction has the greatest potential of any source to build large amounts of stable humic substances, stimulate biology, and improve soil and plant health.